Turkey and Russia sign roadmap for economic cooperation: Erdogan - ExBulletin

 Turkey and Russia sign roadmap for economic cooperation: Erdogan

-TURKEY: Turkish President Recep Tayyip Erdogan said on Saturday that Turkey and Russia had signed a roadmap for economic cooperation, aiming to raise trade turnover between the countries to $100 billion.
+Ankara [Turkey], Aug 06 (ANI/Sputnik): Turkish President Recep Tayyip Erdogan said on Saturday that Turkey and Russia had signed a roadmap for economic cooperation, aiming to raise trade turnover between the countries to 100 billion of dollars.
 On Friday, a meeting between Erdogan and Russian President Vladimir Putin was held in Sochi, Russia.

 “During our bilateral meeting, we exchanged views on further developing our trade and economic cooperation.
 We have previously stated that our trade target is 100 billion dollars.
 In this direction, we want to develop our cooperation in areas such as energy, trade, tourism and agriculture.
 We are determined to ensure a more balanced volume of bilateral trade.
 “A memorandum of understanding, a kind of roadmap for our trade relations and economic, was signed in Sochi by our Minister of Trade [Mehmet Mus]and Russian Deputy Prime Minister Alexander Novak,” Erdogan told reporters upon his return from Sochi.